open-sce/fluent-cli/README.md

 # Build

-To build the project requires Apache Maven:
+To build the project requires Apache Maven.
+You can build as a JAR file which requires a JVM to run, or as a native executable which requires nothing else to run.

+## JVM Build

 ```shell
 $ mvn clean package